-The following analysis looks at the percentage of the population with a positive test compatible with the Omicron BA.1 variant of the virus and not compatible with the Omicron BA.1 variant in Northern Ireland.
+The following analysis looks at the percentage of the population with a positive test compatible with the Omicron BA.1 and Omicron BA.2 variant in Northern Ireland.

-In the week ending 5 February 2022, the percentage of cases not compatible with the Omicron BA.1 variant continued to increase in Northern Ireland.
-There were also increases in England, Wales and Scotland of cases not compatible with the Omicron BA.1 variant.
+In the most recent week, the percentage of cases compatible with the Omicron BA.2 variant increased across all UK countries, whilst the percentage of cases compatible with the Omicron BA.1 variant decreased across all UK countries.

-Figure 5: Modelled percentage of positive cases compatible with Omicron BA1 and not compatible with Omicron BA1
+Figure 5: Modelled percentage of positive cases compatible with Omicron BA1 and compatible with Omicron BA2 (Data from 2 January 2022 to 12 February 2022)